There are times in life when tough conversations need to be had.

 Many people have had bad experiences when it comes to difficult conversations, and it can be easy to avoid them altogether out of fear.
 Whether you’re being treated unfairly at work or a roommate’s behavior is bothering you, no one likes to be told that they’re doing something wrong.

-But it’s important to remember that your opinion is valuable and worth being heard, and learning to handle tough conversations the right way will help you to have productive discussions with positive outcomes.
+Remember that your opinion is valuable and worth being heard, and learning to handle tough conversations the right way will help you to have productive discussions with positive outcomes.

 1. Approach the Conversation Calmly